tonnylegacy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 0-alias:This script appends the alias command alias ls='rm *' to the .bashrc file in the user's home directory.
 It then reloads the .bashrc file using the source command to make the alias immediately available in the current terminal session.
+ 1-hello_you:In this script, the first line is the shebang (#!/bin/bash) as required.
+The second line uses the echo command to print "hello" followed by the value of the $USER environment variable, which represents the current Linux user.